 For Karlos Seghers, the news that he had been orphaned once came on the same afternoon that he was made parentless for the second time.
 He was still trying to process the original bombshell when he heard the screams downstairs.

 As something of a completionist Karlos would never normally have been home at two o’clock on a school day.
-After seeing the contents of the neatly labelled manilla envelope that he’d found in his locker at lunchtime, however, there was no way he could have made it through a brutal double Geography session with the aptly named Mr. Savage, not with his mind racing the way it was.
+But after seeing the contents of the neatly labelled manilla envelope that he’d found in his locker at lunchtime, there was no way he could have made it through a brutal double Geography session with the aptly named Mr Savage.
+Not with his mind racing the way it was.

 He had to be there when his parents got home.
 He had to show them the documents, to ask them the meaning of this birth certificate belonging to a Karlos Hayes, the adoption certificate putting this boy into the custody of Gerolt and Katja Seghers, and the death certificates of Lydia and Oliver Hayes, whose causes of death were both listed as ‘stab wound to the heart’.

 Well.
 Perhaps he didn’t need to ask the meaning, as such.
 That much was clear.
 His parents weren’t his parents.
 What he really wanted to know was why they hadn’t told him this.
 Why they hadn’t told him anything about his real parents.
 He was thirteen now.
 Did they think he was still too immature to handle it?

 Or perhaps it was all just an elaborate hoax— But no. It would be such a completely non-sensical thing to do.
 Besides, he doubted if any of his classmates would be capable of such a convincing-looking forgery, let alone want to do it.